digiampietro/myrootfs/README.md

-I did the first trial to build the emulated environment using Buildroot and the oldest Buildroot version (released in 2013) that was supporting glibc.
+I did the first trial to build the emulated environment using Buildroot and the oldest Buildroot version (released in 2013) that was supporting Glibc.
 Previous versions were supporting alternative, and smaller, libc variants like uClibc.

 Buildroot didn't explicitly support the Mainstone board, anyway the